-Similarity, another respondent, Shana whose daughter passed away from leukemia and whose son was in foster care spoke of the complicated relationship she had with her family:
+Similarity, another respondent, Shana whose daughter passed away from leukemia and whose son was in foster care, spoke of the complicated relationship she had with her family:

 My parents, my dad I tried to get involved with him, I tried to rationalize with him but he spoke so nasty to me, he told me he wished he didn’t have any kids, when I asked him for a paternity test.
 I remember a long time ago my mom used to be real nasty to me when I was growing up not to call her mom one time she told me just call her Denise.
 I wanted a maternity test, she said no I just have to trust her, she refused to get the maternity test and I thought that was kind of strange being that I didn’t have to prick you or anything like that, just a little simple swab, you know.

-These family tensions come at a cost.
+These family tensions came at a cost.
 Shana was unable to depend on her family when her son was taken from her and placed into foster care.
 In fact, at the time of the interview, her son was in non-kinship care although Shana’s family lived in the same city as she did.
 She stated that though she knew many people, they were ‘associates” not friends.

 “Imma stick to myself because when I was growing up everything wasn’t about family”: Differences in the Structure of Social Networks

 The structural characteristics of network relationships can include size and density among other characteristics (Beeman 1997).
 In terms of network size, I found that there were differences in the size of the social networks of the two groups of respondents, especially their friendship networks.
 The respondents of NFCF, in general, reported between one and five close friends with one respondent, Ingrid, indicating a total of fourteen close friends.
 Ingrid’s explanation was that because she lived in various cities, she had a larger social network.
-She states, “these are the women in my life and a few men that I’m very close to…I mean I can call them up for anything and they would be there.”
+She stated, “these are the women in my life and a few men that I’m very close to…I mean I can call them up for anything and they would be there.”
 Several of Ingrid’s friends are involved in the life of her daughter.
-This reliance that Ingrid’s statement infers is in contrast to findings which indicate that FCF members were generally more isolated from their social networks before placement and even after.
+This reliance that Ingrid’s statement infers is in contrast to findings which indicate that FCF members were generally more isolated from their social networks before and after placement.

 Parents and guardians whose children had been involved in foster care (FCF) were more likely to report fewer persons within their social network than those who had not been involved in foster care.
 They were more likely to report that they either had no close friends or that their friendship network included no one.
 Although I was unable to explore in detail the association between small network size and foster care placement, I gained some insight into the struggles that parents experienced when they lacked the benefits that members within a social network provide.
-It would appear that those who are more likely to face the placement of their children are more likely to have a smaller social network resulting in greater social isolation.
-It is well understood by sociologists that diminished social networks especially among poor and/or single mothers may lead to increased social isolation and other problems (Bess and Doykos 2014, Pearlin and Johnson 1977, Weinraub and Wolf 1983) and parents who had experienced foster care are not exempt.
+The data showed that those who were more likely to face the placement of their children were more likely to have a smaller social network resulting in greater social isolation.
+Sociologists understand that diminished social networks, especially among poor and/or single mothers, may lead to increased social isolation and other problems (Bess and Doykos 2014, Pearlin and Johnson 1977, Weinraub and Wolf 1983) and parents who had experienced foster care are not exempt.